microsoft/presidio-research/README.md

 pip install -r requirements.txt python setup.py install

+# Optionally link in the local development copy of presidio-analyzer
+pip install -e [path to presidio-analyzer]

 # Verify installation
 pytest
 ```
 Note that some dependencies (such as Flair) are not installed to reduce installation complexity.

 ## What's in this package?